yzf750/web-application/sql-injection-union.md

 ```

-Get Columns when table name is known
+Get Columns When Table Name is Known
 ------------------------------------
 ```
 # Table has 3 columns as identified above for this reason there are two "NULL" required.